ChrisCarleton/BottomTime-Core/docs/Users.md

-	"specialties": "String: A list of specialty certifications the user has earned.", "about": "String: A free-form paragraph allowing the user to describe their diving background.", "divesLogged": "Number: The number of dives the user has logged in the application.", "bottomTimeLogged": "Number: The total bottom time (in minutes) that the user has logged in the application."
+	"specialties": "String: A list of specialty certifications the user has earned.", "about": "String: A free-form paragraph allowing the user to describe their diving background.", "divesLogged": "Number: The number of dives the user has logged in the application.", "bottomTimeLogged": "Number: The total bottom time (in minutes) that the user has logged in the application.", "distanceUnit": "String: The user's preferred unit for distance.
+(Valid values are 'm' and 'ft'.)", "weightUnit": "String: The user's preferred unit for weight.
+(Valid values are 'kg' and 'lb'.)", "temperatureUnit": "String: The user's preferred unit for temperature.
+(Valid values are 'c' and 'f'.)"
 }
 ```